What is Split Realism?

 My Name Follows Me: Spiritual Consequence with Delayed Resolution

 In the story, My Name Follows Me, Evo, a chartered accountant, finds that since he joined a University Campus Grown Fraternity, he has had a long streak of bad luck.
 The story tells of how the names initiates receive in desolates places often enables the spirits of dead people to take possession of their lives.
 The initiates receive names with anti-establishment bents, names like Smelly Penis, Ceaseless Prayer or Evo’s own fraternal name Erroneous Ledger – the reason he makes frequent and silly accounting mistakes.
 The christening and initiation are momentary.
-The deviation in the technique is until years later the resolution becomes possible by a change of name and the counsel of a former member who is now a world leading psychologist in post cult rehabilitation.
+The deviation in the technique is until years later the resolution becomes possible by a change of name and the counsel of a former member who is now a world leading psychologist in the area of post cult rehabilitation.
+The outcome is ambiguous.

 Conclusion